Cannon: Legislation

-Deceptive use
+Deceptive imitations

 Historically, logs or poles have been used as decoys to mislead the enemy as to the strength of an emplacement.
 The "Quaker Gun trick" was used by Colonel William Washington's Continental Army during the American Revolutionary War; in 1780, approximately 100 Loyalists surrendered to them, rather than face bombardment.
 During the American Civil War, Quaker guns were also used by the Confederates, to compensate for their shortage of artillery.
 The decoy cannon were painted black at the "muzzle", and positioned behind fortifications to delay Union attacks on those positions.
 On occasion, real gun carriages were used to complete the deception.

 In popular culture

 Cannon sounds have sometimes been used in classical pieces with a military theme.
-One of the best known examples of such a piece is Pyotr Ilyich Tchaikovsky's 1812 Overture.
+One of the best known examples is Pyotr Ilyich Tchaikovsky's 1812 Overture.
 The overture is to be performed using an artillery section together with the orchestra, resulting in noise levels high enough that musicians are required to wear ear protection.
 The cannon fire simulates Russian artillery bombardments of the Battle of Borodino, a critical battle in Napoleon's invasion of Russia, whose defeat the piece celebrates.
 When the overture was first performed, the cannon were fired by an electric current triggered by the conductor.
 However, the overture was not recorded with real cannon fire until Mercury Records and conductor Antal Doráti's 1958 recording of the Minnesota Orchestra.
-Cannon fire is also frequently used annually in presentations of the 1812 on the American Independence Day, a tradition started by Arthur Fiedler of the Boston Pops in 1974.
+Cannon fire is also frequently used in presentations of the 1812 on American Independence Day, a tradition started by Arthur Fiedler of the Boston Pops in 1974.

-The hard rock band AC/DC also used cannon in their song "For Those About to Rock (We Salute You)", and in live shows replica Napoleonic cannon and pyrotechnics were used to perform the piece.
+The hard rock band AC/DC used cannon in their song "For Those About to Rock (We Salute You)", and in live shows replica Napoleonic cannon and pyrotechnics were used to perform the piece.
 A recording of that song has accompanied the firing of an authentic reproduction of a M1857 12-pounder Napoleon during Columbus Blue Jackets goal celebrations at Nationwide Arena since opening night of the 2007–08 season.
-The cannon is located behind the last row of section 111 and the focal point of the team's alternate logo on its third jerseys.
+The cannon is the focal point of the team's alternate logo on its third jerseys.

 Cannons have been fired in touchdown celebrations by several American football teams including the San Diego Chargers.
-The Pittsburgh Steelers used one only during the 1962 campaign but discontinued it after Buddy Dial was startled as a result of inadvertently running face-first into the cannon's smoky discharge in a 42–27 loss to the Dallas Cowboys at Forbes Field on October 21.
+The Pittsburgh Steelers used one only during the 1962 campaign but discontinued it after Buddy Dial was startled by inadvertently running face-first into the cannon's smoky discharge in a 42–27 loss to the Dallas Cowboys.